OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 The data Cortana collects is used to provide, improve, personalize, and develop Cortana and other Microsoft products.
 For example:

 *   Cortana uses information about your interests to recommend features you may enjoy.
-*   Cortana shares information with third parties at your direction to complete a task or transaction you’ve requested, or help you with a skill such as making a restaurant reservation or booking a ride share service.
+*   Cortana shares information with third parties at your direction to complete a task or transaction you’ve requested, or help you with a skill such as booking a ride share service.
 *   Microsoft uses your voice data to improve speech recognition and user intent understanding to improve Cortana and other Microsoft products.
 *   Cortana provides features that may process your personal and work data from other Microsoft products (e.g., Office) or third-party services.
 For example, when scheduling a meeting, Cortana can help you identify conflicts on both your personal and work calendars.